 By the end of first grade, students make observations to understand connections between earth materials and the ability for the Earth to sustain a variety of organisms.
-In this grade level, students learn how objects can impact other objects from a distance or by contact with each other light and sound waves interact within the environment, how organisms interact with Earth for survival materials, and how life systems have cycles.
+In this grade level, students learn how light and sound waves interact within the environment, how organisms interact with Earth materials, and how life systems have cycles.
 Student investigations focus on collecting and making sense of observational data and simple measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
 While individual lessons may include connections to any of the crosscutting concepts, the standards in first grade focus on helping students understand phenomena through cause and effect and stability and change.